woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/packages.rst

    * - ``geoserver-inspire``
      - Additional WMS and WFS metadata configuration for INSPIRE compliance
      - OpenGeo Suite Enterprise only
-   * - ``geoserver-mapmeter``
-     - Mapmeter extension for GeoServer
-     - OpenGeo Suite Enterprise only
    * - ``geoserver-mongodb``
      - MongoDB data format extension for GeoServer
      - OpenGeo Suite Enterprise only